Rare December poll is a dark day for democracy

 The Tories went backwards, losing seats hand over fist, but remaining the biggest single party with 258 MPs.
 However, the Liberals had 158 MPs, and Labour, which had been growing in strength, had 191 MPs.

 The upshot was that it was impossible for the Tories to continue in office, and the UK got its first Labour government in a Parliament divided three ways.
-It was the last general election in which a third party, in this case the Liberals, gained over 100 seats.
+It was the last general election in which a third party, in this case the Liberals, gained more than 100 seats.

 As a matter of interest among the election antics in the village of Worthen were the homes of Conservatives being daubed with Liberal Party colours, and two white cows being painted red, while Tory supporters were at it as well, smearing blue paint on pigs belonging to local Liberals.